mwafy092/react-redux-demo-library/README.md

 1. I implemented TODO App using React and Redux as a library for any future project.

+2. This project uses Async Redux by using Thunk

-2. Also this project includes the pure code of Provider and connect APIs from Redux.
+3. Also this project includes the pure code of Store, Provider and connect APIs from Redux.

-3. This project uses Rails-style to implement the redux folder structure.
+4. This project uses Rails-style to implement the redux folder structure.

-4. actions / reducers / middleware are included.
+5. actions / reducers / middleware are included.

 ## Resources for Redux